The Extended Hits List: 17 Fabulously Fun Movies for Italian Learners

 5. Use FluentU to provide additional context, discover new movies and further enhance your learning.
 FluentU’s Italian program features entertaining, real-world videos, interactive subtitles and lots of fun learning exercises.

-For example, you can learn Italian using this clip from the movie “Life Is Beautiful,” watch Italian trailers for current and upcoming films, or browse through video content on other subjects that showcase Italian culture.
+For example, you can watch Italian Italian trailers for current and upcoming films or browse through video content on other subjects that showcase Italian culture.

 Il Cinema Italiano: 17 Classic Italian Movies That Mesmerize and Amaze